CIRM Scientific Events

 • Jean-François Mattei (Université Toulouse III)

-Topological Classes and Topological Moduli Spaces of Marked Holomorphic Singular Foliations
+Topological Classes and Topological Moduli Spaces of Marked Holomorphic Singular Foliation

 • Chris Miller (Ohio State University)